 The Company recorded \$880,000 in non-cash compensation in connection with the sale of stock that occurred in January 1999.
 In addition, the Company has recorded deferred stock compensation totaling \$228,000 in connection with stock options that were granted in January 1999, representing the difference between the exercise price and the fair value of common stock on the date of grant.
 Amortization of stock compensation expense related to these options was recognized on a straight-line basis over the three year vesting period.
-During 2001, the Company recognized approximately \$664,000 of stock compensation expense related to the grant of options with exercise prices below the fair market value of common stock on the date of grant.
+During 2001, the Company recognized approximately \$664,000 of stock compensation expense related to the grant of stock options to certain non-employees and the grant of options with exercise prices below the fair market value of common stock on the date of grant.
 Stock compensation expense related to these grants is being recognized on a straight-line basis over the related vesting periods.
 Stock compensation expense for option grants to non-employees was determined using a Black Scholes pricing model.